August 28, 2005

-I'm afraid that my prevous post doesn't come close to reflecting the warmth and care that surrounds the life of Joe Ranft.
-Truly, more notable than the huge contributions the man made to our childhood memories, is the impact he made on those who knew and loved him.
-For those of us who didn't, our sympathies, feelings of loss or grief or strange kinship come from every account that describes him.
-Joe was, seemingly, the kindest, friendliest, most generous, big-hearted man ever; someone who, obviously, chose to win.
+I'm afraid that my previous post didn't come close to reflecting the affection felt for Joe Ranft.
+More notable than the contributions Joe made to our childhoods, was the impact he had on those who knew and loved him.
+For those of us who weren't so blessed, our feelings of loss, grief, and kinship come from their accounts.
+Joe was, we're told, the kindest, friendliest, most generous, big-hearted man we could have known — someone who, obviously, chose to win.

 You're probably coming from these places but obviously check out Ronnie Del Carmen and Technorati for everything on Joe.

 August 18, 2005

 I had hoped to start this blog later and under different circumstances, but a tragic event compelled me to post.
 A few days ago the world lost Joe Ranft, the head of story at Pixar Animation Studios, friend and father, husband and brother.
 It's a terrible tragedy and by the outpouring of sympathy across the internet, he'll be well missed.
 He contributed to nearly every film of the second golden age of animation; nearly every film of my childhood.

 Years ago, Pixar posted an interview wherein Joe described his process.
 In it, he makes one of the most insightful suggestions about drawing I've heard—and it's what I continue to live and swear by: